Professor Nathan Hill

-Assistant Professor in Chinese Studies (History).
-Associate Director of the Trinity Centre for Asisan Studies.
+Assistant Professor in Chinese History, Associate Director of the Trinity Centre for Asian Studies.

 Dr JIANG Ning